Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: Carrier mobility dependence on the RSM-to-PTE responsivity ratio

 \Figrefa{fig:supple_mobility_dependence} depicts the calculated normalized surface power loss density (SLD) $P_D (x,\omega)$ along AAC-type device with $L_g=L_{g,AAC}=2.5~\mu$m and $L_{ug}=0.2~\mu$m assuming three different momentum-relaxation times $\tau_p$ (60, 180, 300 fs) to calculate the surface conductivity/surface impedance of the graphene sheet based on the Kubo formalism \cite{Falkovsky2007,Llatser2012}.
 For all simulations we assumed a finite SLG thickness of $\Delta_{SLG} = 10$~nm, a constant chemical potential of $\mu = 0.2$~eV.
 From \Figrefa{fig:supple_mobility_dependence} it is clear that the higher the mobility (corresponding to larger values of $\tau_p$) of the graphene sheet, the more THz power is dissipated along the gated channel region.
 From the simulated surface power loss density $P_D (x,\omega)$ we calculate the SLD-integral ratio for the transistor part, which attributes to the PTE recitification (from $x=0$ to $x=L_{ug} + \Delta L$) and that which contributes to the RSM signal (from $x=L_{ug}$ to $x=L_{ug} + L_{g}$).
-For all calculations the effective PTE penetration depth $\Delta L$ was assumed to be $0.3~\mu$m.
-The black arrow indicates the mobility dependence of the simulated RSM-to-PTE ratio.
-The higher the carrier mobility ($\tau_p$) of the electrons and holes in the graphene is, the stronger the RSM dominates over the PTE and vice versa.
+For all calculations the effective PTE penetration length $\Delta L$ underneath the gate electrode was assumed to be $0.3~\mu$m.
+It should be stressed here that $\Delta L$ is expected to increase sublinearly with increasing carrier mobility as it is linked to the electronic cooling length of the charge carriers \cite{Antidormi2021,Vangelidis2022}.
+In addition the Seebeck coefficient is expected to increase in high carrier mobility graphene\cite{Duan2016}.
+Both effects would give rise to an overall smaller RSM-to-PTE ratio than the simulations presented in \Figrefb{fig:supple_mobility_dependence} for $\tau_p=180\,$ fs and $\tau_p=300\,$ fs.
+These simulations therefore depict only the upper limits of the expected RSM-to-PTE ratio.
+The black arrow indicates the mobility dependence of the simulated RSM-to-PTE ratio as a consequence of the changed power dissipation profile in \Figrefa{fig:supple_mobility_dependence}.
 The colored dashed vertical lines indicated the high frequency RSM-to-PTE ratio predicted by the CST simulations.
 A high frequency RSM-to-PTE ratio of roughly 0.2, 0.7 and 1.3 is predicted by the simulations when assuming 60, 180 and 300 fs for $\tau_p$, respectively.
-Building on these computational findings we suggest two main technological outlooks for optimal THz detector performance: (i) Fabrication and design of PTE-based THz detectors should focus on a SAC-type detector layout and CVD-grown graphene as channel material (lower carrier mobility), and (ii) RSM-based THz detectors with AAC-type detector layout should be fabricated with high mobility encapsulated (e.g. in hBN) and exfoliated (monocrystalline) graphene.